gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/order-approval.md

 ---
 description: >-
-  Discover how order approval in HotWax Commerce ensures seamless integration with NetSuite, preventing conflicts and errors in order fulfillment.
+  Learn how order approval in HotWax Commerce integrates with NetSuite to prevent conflicts and errors in fulfillment.
 ---

 # Order Approval